-There are two dates related to credit cards that you have to worry about.
-These are the statement date and the due date.
+There are two dates related to credit cards that you have to worry about: the statement date and the due date.
 Did you know that, with most credit card companies, you can change these dates?
 Depending on your goals and your current financial situation, there could be benefits to having particular dates.
 It makes your finances easier when you can align your credit card due dates and I’ve even found it beneficial when working to earn my Southwest Companion Pass.

 I have a lot of accounts, so I am always looking for ways to simplify my finances.
 One thing that I’m doing right now is aligning my credit card statement dates.
-I care most about the day the statement is generated, as opposed to when the payment is actually do.
+I care most about the day the statement is generated, as opposed to when the payment is due.
 This is because I prefer to pay off most of any balance on my credit cards before a statement is generated to keep my credit utilization lower.
 I also highly recommend setting up autopayment for all of your credit card accounts so that you never run the risk of paying a credit card late!